Tanz0rz/haxe-fmod/extension/haxe/core-api-common.md

 Type: haxefmod.studio.Types.FmodSystemCpuUsage

 ## FMOD_DEBUG_CALLBACK
-verdict: cannot FMOD calls it on whichever of its threads logs, no Haxe target can run code there.
+verdict: cannot FMOD calls it on whichever of its threads logs.
+No Haxe target can run code there.
 The log goes to the platform's standard output at the level set by FmodSettings.logLevel, or to the file named by FmodSettings.logFile on native targets.

 ## FMOD_DEBUG_FLAGS
 verdict: bound